eea/tlspu.cookiepolicy/README.rst

 Overview
 --------

+This add-on was re-purposed as a global status message overlay.
+The original name was "TLSPU Cookie Policy (tlspu.cookiepolicy)".

 **TLSPU Cookie Policy** is a Plone package (add-on) providing simple a simple solution to comply with the so called "European Cookie Law".